Using Macros To Get/Set Properties

 The macros could then be placed in code and used like so:

-Using macros to get and set our control's properties is still a valid technique if the amount of data store for these properties is less than 40 bytes (see the section and for why).
+Using macros to get and set our control's properties is still a valid technique if the amount of data store for these properties is less than 40 bytes (see the Control Properties section and herearrow-up-right for why).

-It is also possible to make use of the / api calls, which make use of - which is faster than / with a , but use of / with both atoms types are still slower than / as far as I am aware.
+It is also possible to make use of the GetProparrow-up-right / SetProparrow-up-right api calls, which make use of integer atomsarrow-up-right - which is faster than GetProparrow-up-right / SetProparrow-up-right with a string atomsarrow-up-right, but use of GetProparrow-up-right / SetProparrow-up-right with both atoms types are still slower than GetWindowLongarrow-up-right / SetWindowLongarrow-up-right as far as I am aware.